-Based on no usable land sales available in the area, an overall market adjustment was derived from the Total % Change indicated by the sales sample as reflected on the Executive Summary page.
-This resulted as an overall +16.0% increase in land assessments in the area for the 2017 Assessment Year.
+Based on the 4 usable land sales available in the area, their 2016 Assessment Year assessed values, and supplemented by the value increase in sales of improved parcels, an overall market adjustment was derived.
+This resulted in an overall +11.1% increase in land assessments in the area for the 2017 Assessment Year.
 The formula is:

-2017 Land Value = 2016 Land Value 1.166, with the result truncated to the next \$1,000.
+2017 Land Value = 2016 Land Value 1.112, with the result truncated to the next \$1,000.